-- Currently, physicians, nurse practitioners, and registered nurses can administer the RSV vaccine. - Currently, RNs can administer RSV vaccine based on a medical directive or a direct order.
+• Currently, physicians, nurse practitioners, registered nurses (RNs) and registered practical nurses (RPNs) can administer the RSV vaccine.

+- Currently, RNs and RPNs can administer the RSV vaccine based on a medical directive or a direct order. - At this time, pharmacy professionals (pharmacists, registered pharmacy students, interns, and pharmacy technicians) are not authorized to administer the RSV vaccine.